cardano-foundation/mpfs/docs/docs/intro.md

 This will start the service on port 3000, using the Yaci store running on http://localhost:8080 and the Ogmios server running on http://localhost:1337.
 The database will be stored in the file `mpfs.db` in the current directory.
 The `since-slot` and `since-block-id` parameters are used to specify the starting point for the service to track events.

 > Be careful to start indexing before the token you are going to use was created.
-If you are creating a new token, just start 5 days ago.
+If you are creating a new token, just start from nowish.

 ## Usage